 There are usually several options for students to access financial aid for college programs, from scholarships, awards and bursaries to payment plans that allow you to chip away at your tuition over the course of the semester or year.
 As with academic concerns, it’s important to reach out to the financial aid office early if you’re struggling.
 “Changing the number of courses taken can also impact students’ OSAP [Ontario’s provincial student loan program], as well as their eligibility for financial aid,” Leopold says.

-When it comes to spending, Andrew Haire, a recent grad from College of the North Atlantic’s human resource management program, has one word: don’t.
+When it comes to spending, Andrew Haire, a recent grad from the human resource management program at Newfoundland and Labrador’s College of the North Atlantic, has one word: don’t.
 “My biggest piece of advice for new students: save!
 Look for good deals, be cautious how you spend your money and use your head.
 College is expensive enough with tuition costs, textbooks and living expenses; don’t take advantage of your own bank account.”

 In fact, Camila Ruiz Tacha, a recent grad from Humber’s bachelor of child and youth care program, recommends not buying textbooks until after classes start—if at all.
 “I did not use half of the textbooks that were listed as required,” she says.
 “The best thing to do is try to reach out to program alum and ask them if the textbooks are necessary.”
 If you do need a textbook, she recommends sharing it with a friend to reduce costs.

 As for making money, it’s very common for students to balance school and part-time work, even if it doesn’t always feel balanced.
 “Sometimes it seems like [you are] juggling more than your peers,” Centennial grad Cicerone says.
 “But there are a ton of students who work part-time jobs while studying.
 I did!”
 If you’re struggling with your workload, he recommends asking your employers and your professors for help: “Keeping them in the loop is the first step to making sure you don’t fall behind with either commitment.”